PROGRAMME

 Refectorio

-When Two is a Crowd: I Found My Niche!
+When Two is a Crowd: I Found My Audience!

 From building an online community to collaborating with specialized labels and agencies, this talk will reveal the tools and tactics that allow small artists to grow and thrive in their respective niches.
 We’ll discover how to stand out in a sea of options and how to take advantage of the opportunities offered by digital platforms and social networks to reach specific audiences.
 A perfect space to understand that, in music, finding your niche is just as important as standing out from the crowd.